 One option is to search them in Avlabari (close to Avlabari metro station), another option is in Ortachala station.

-Aram took us from Yerevan back to Tbilisi for 35 GEL (we were 3 passengers in car)
+Aram took us from Yerevan back to Tbilisi for 35 GEL back in 2014 (we were 3 passengers in a car)

 Yerevan Railway Station where we met with our driver Aram

-Aram was pretty "crazy" driver and he took us through very beautiful but a bit dangerous road, near lake Sevan up near border of Azerbaijan.
-Aram was so exited to drive here, to watch Armenian snipers.
-But he agreed - that if passenger asks for safety reasons he can avoid this dangerous road.
+Aram was a pretty "crazy" driver and he took us through very beautiful but a bit dangerous road, near Lake Sevan up near the border of Azerbaijan.
+Aram was so excited to drive here, to watch Armenian snipers.
+But he agreed - that if a passenger asks for safety reasons he can avoid this dangerous road.

 Dangerous Road Near Novemberyan